The Top 5 Cannabis Terpenes You Should Know

 Got insomnia?
 Unyielding, stubborn pain?
 Turn to myrcene.
 Aside from being one of our favs because it enhances the psychoactivity of THC, myrcene is the most prevalent terp in cannabis.
 (Yes, the mango rumors are true!
 Eat some myrcene-loaded mango 30-45 minutes before partaking to boost your high.)
 It is less volatile than the other terps, so it hangs out longer and is present in larger amounts.
 Myrcene’s heavy-hitting couchlock effect is the way most of us fondly remember our first adventures with cannabis.
 It is also incredibly potent medicine.

 Myrcene lowers resistance of the blood-brain barrier allowing its medicinal effects (and that of the other terps and cannabinoids) to work more quickly.
 It is wonderful for calming muscle spasms and just relaxing the body in general.
 For a good night’s sleep or medicating intense pain, look for strains with a higher myrcene content.
-It is believed to be a cancer-fighting badass, too.
 If you tend to wake up in the middle of the night or struggle with insomnia (or the dreaded painsomnia), keep a myrcene-high strain on your bedside table to maximize your ZZZs.

 This terp is highly present in hops, which is why beer makes a lot of people sleepy and those familiar with herbal medicine often use hops as a sleep aid.
 That hoppy presence in myrcene’s flavor and aroma is unmistakable, yet myrcene can just as easily be described as earthy, musky, and herbal with notes of clove.
 In addition to mango and hops, you can also find an abundance of myrcene in lemongrass, thyme, bay leaf, and eucalyptus.